 We have previously expounded on the merits of an exclusive buyer’s agent, but this is one situation where it becomes readily apparent.
 An exclusive buyer’s agent is in the best position to use his/her real estate expertise to your advantage.
 At Elika Associates, we have more than two decades worth of experience guiding buyers that we use to gauge the situation for your benefit.

 Your agent is in a prime position to understand the situation.
 Not all bidding wars are the same, and your agent has likely become very good at reading the tea leaves.
 He/she knows the right questions to ask and can interpret the answers.

 It is worth remembering that an exclusive buyer’s agent has a fiduciary duty to represent you and pass along any information that is in your best interests.

 A seasoned agent also knows that a “best and final” offer does not always mean it’s final.

 Your agent knows the overall market.
 But, more importantly, he/she knows the neighborhood and maybe even the building.
 The agent you hire can tell you how quickly or slowly similar units are selling.

-Then, your agent synthesizes this information in order to compile a fair value estimate.
+Then, your agent synthesizes this information to compile a fair value estimate.
 This is an art and a science, and an agent has to know which data is the most meaningful and receives more weight.
 This is extraordinarily useful.
-Clearly, you do not want to pay more than the current market value if avoidable.
+You do not want to pay more than the current market value if avoidable.
 At this point, you are in a better position to submit your best and final offer with more confidence that you are putting yourself in the best position to have your offer accepted while not overpaying.